 4. Hard-Boiled Egg with Ants on a Log - This is a great one if you need breakfast to go.
-Ants on a Log is an oldy but goody but is traditionally filled with cream cheese.
-But we suggest an all natural peanut butter or almond butter instead.
+Ants on a Log is an oldie but goody and is traditionally filled with cream cheese.
+But we suggest an all natural peanut butter or other nut butter instead.
 Slice one stalk of celery in half, crosswise.
 Fill as desired then top each piece with a few raisins.
 Pair with a hard-boiled egg and out the door you go!

 5. Banana Split - Now I know this one has you excited but settle down!
 We're not talking ice cream here but something delicious nonetheless.
 Split a small banana, lengthwise, but not all the way through - just enough to open it to serve as a 'boat'.
 Fill with 1/2 cup plain Greek yogurt.
 Top with fresh berries and a tablespoon of chopped walnuts or granola.